The urogynecology specialists at Norton Women’s Care evaluate and treat women with pelvic floor disorders and related problems, including:

 What if I choose not to have treatment for my incontinence or for my prolapse?

-You can always choose to live with your conditions.
+You can always choose to live with your condition.
 In most cases, the incontinence or prolapse will worsen with time if left untreated.
-In rare cases, when the bladder has prolapsed past the vaginal opening and bladder emptying is compromised, the kidneys may be affected and opting for no treatment would be dangerous.
+In rare cases, when the bladder has prolapsed past the vaginal opening and bladder emptying is compromised, the kidneys may be affected and forgoing treatment would be dangerous.

 See a Urogynecology Specialist